Fees and Refunds

 For credit hour programs, the financial aid year starts in the beginning of the fall semester and continues to the end of the summer semester.
 CTC/Clock hour year definitions are determined by individual program cohorts.
 The Federal Work- Study award year begins July 1 and ends June 30.

+The census date, or Pell recalculation date, occurs within five business days after the end of the A/C add/drop period.
+At that time, enrollment levels are fixed to match fundable coursework.
 Students enrolling in A, B and/or C sessions should register for all classes up front for the entire semester in order to have all credits included in their financial aid eligibility.
-Students registering for A, B and/or C sessions who adjust their schedule after the last date of the A/C add/drop period (census date) will not have the additional enrollment added to their financial aid eligibility for the purpose of qualifying for federal and state grants.
+Students registering for A, B and/or C sessions who adjust their schedule after the census date recalculation process will not have the additional enrollment added to their financial aid eligibility for the purpose of qualifying for federal and state grants.
 Please keep this in mind when scheduling your classes each semester.
 NOTE: Students registering for B session only may add classes up to the last date of the add/drop period for the B session.
 See the college calendar at https://mycf.cf.edu/ICS/Calendars for these and other important dates.

 Satisfactory Academic Progress for Financial Aid Purposes (Required for Federal Title IV Aid, State Aid and Institutional Aid)